WavePlayz/Script-API/README.md

 	]
 }
 ```
-> you can also add additional property such as metadata for additional info
+> you can add additional properties such as metadata for additional info
 > ```json
 > "metadata": {
 > 	"authors": ["<your-name>"],